 There are toys you can't pass up on the toy aisle.
 Then there are those you can make right at home.

-When money-saving moms pack their kids' lunches, they also pack an extra one for their husbands.
+When money-saving parents pack their kids' lunches, they also pack an extra one for their spouse.
 Eating fast food five times a week is costly and unhealthy.

-Even if your husband replaces one fast food lunch a week, the savings will be about $20 a month.
+Even if your spouse replaces one fast-food lunch a week, the savings will be at least $20 a month.
 That's $240 for the entire year.

 Save Money at Restaurants